cincheo/jsweet/doc/jsweet-language-specifications.md

             (default: js/candies)

       [--sourceRoot <sourceRoot>]
-            Specifies the location where debugger should locate Java files instead of source locations.
+            Specify the location where debugger should locate Java files instead of source locations.
 Use this flag if the sources will be located at run-time in a different location than that at design-time.
 The location specified will be embedded in the sourceMap to direct the debugger where the source files will be located.